ehay64/Bavaria/README.md

 # Bavaria
 A proof of concept Legato app to monitor the location of my car.
-Intended to be run on an FX30.
+Intended to be run on a FX30.